 According to new figures, the University supported the formation of 44 startups and three spin-out companies in 2014/15 – beating the previous best of 40 new ventures set five years ago.
 The University said the record-breaking numbers had “strengthened its position as Scotland’s leading research institution”.

+– and a wider enterprise network on campus.
 It claimed it was not only leading the way in Scotland but was also helping the city compete with the rest of the UK for new ideas and jobs.
 Read more about entrepreneurial universities:

 Share this story